Children Underground: Summary

 Children Underground follows the story of five street children, aged eight to sixteen who live in a subway station in Bucharest, Romania.
 The street kids are encountered daily by commuting adults, who pass them by in the station as they starve, swindle, and steal, all while searching desperately for a fresh can of paint to get high with.
-As the kids panhandle, fight and sleep on cardboard boxes, either on the train platforms or the public parks above ground, they inhale Aurolac, a noxious silver paint with intoxicating fumes, from plastic bags.
+As the kids panhandle, fight and sleep on cardboard boxes, either on the train platforms or the public parks above ground, they inhale Aurolac, an industrial adhesive used in the construction and repair of teracotta, from plastic bags.
 Belzberg and her cameraman, Wolfgang Held, maintained their distance whilst filming them.

 One of the children that director Belzberg follows is Cristina Ionescu.
 At first, this child looked like a young man, but one later finds out that girls have to become tough and look boyish in order to survive.
 This is also very apparent with another child named, Violeta 'Macarena' Rosu, who is also a girl.
 The nickname 'Macarena' derives from the song "Macarena", her favorite.
 Three other children, Mihai Tudose, and brother and sister Ana and Marian, are also profiled.
 The filmmakers also follow Mihai to his family's home in the town of Constanța.
-A similar scene films Ana and Marian as they visit their home, which is also outside Bucharest.
+A similar scene films Ana and Marian as they visit their home in Sinaia, which is also outside Bucharest.